The 20 Best Creative Workflow Management Tools in 2026: How to Choose the Right Software

 18. Trello

-Best for: Lightweight visual creative workflows
+Best for: Lightweight visual workflows

 Why it remains relevant: